gender

 Teachers’ Pets: Do Undergraduate Instructors Treat Female and Male Students Differently?

-Catherine Le The impact that teachers have is invaluable due to their power to shape futures and develop minds, and the Undergraduate Learning Assistants (LAs) at UCLA are no different.
-They undergo extensive training to teach their peers alongside graduate student TAs, and with so much weight on their shoulders, they must be well-equipped to
+The impact that teachers have is invaluable due to their power to shape futures and develop minds, and the Undergraduate Learning Assistants (LAs) at UCLA are no different.
+They undergo extensive training to teach their peers alongside graduate student TAs, and with so much weight on their shoulders, they must be well-equipped to treat all students equitably, right?

 Teachers’ Pets: Do Undergraduate Instructors Treat Female and Male Students Differently?
 Read Post »